FarPay/ApiDoc/Invoices.md

 ReadyToPrint | The invoice is forced to be set to be printed, and since the printjobs run daily, the status will change from print to sent
 Error        | The error state, removes the invoice from the invoice workflow and haltes it - no further actions are executed on the invoices.
 Later changes can occur e.g. to set on Queue.

+# Delete Invoice
+The invoice can be marked as deleted by invoking endpoint with `DELETE` at `https://api.farpay.io/{version}/invoices/{invoiceID}`.
+The delete action, is equivalent to updateing the invoice to `Error`